csjkevin/javascript_internal_functions/README.md

-# JavaScript Practice
+# JavaScript Internal Functions

-My implementation of some JS internal functions that may be asked in the interview.
+My implementation of some JavaScript internal functions which might be asked in the interview.